CenterForOpenScience/ember-osf-preprints/README.md

 cat top3levels.json | jam create Preprints taxonomies top3levels
 cat dummy_preprint.json | jam create Preprints preprints test1
 ```
-Note that `test1` will be replaced by the preprint's guid in the future.
+Note that `test1` is arbitrary and will be replaced by the preprint's guid in the future.

 ## Further Reading / Useful Links